Packing and planning tips for the budget traveler in Europe

 Airbnb: Usually a bit nicer and pricier than hostels, Airbnb‘s are great ways to meet locals and stay in a nice place.
 If you have a large group of people, sometimes it can be cheaper to rent out a big Airbnb and all share the space.

-WorkAway: If you want to stay in one spot for at least three weeks, try signing up for a WorkAway.
-You get free accommodation in exchange for usually around 15-30 hours of work a week, though every WorkAway is different.
+WorkAway or Worldpackers: If you want to stay in one spot for at least three weeks, try signing up for Worldpackers or WorkAway.
+With both websites, you can find international hosts that give you free accommodation in exchange for usually around 15-30 hours of work a week.
 Sometimes you get free meals, sometimes you need to speak the local language or have certain skills, sometimes you can just show up and get a job that day.

 Though cultures and attractions differ between European countries, regions, and cities, there are a few general pieces of advice I’d like to give.